 FR: Privacy Impact Assessment (PIA), Commission nationale de l’informatique et des libertés (CNIL), 2015 and a link to the DPIA software provided by the CNIL.

-5. What if it is not possible to mitigate the risk (prior consultation)?
+7. What to do if it is not possible to mitigate the risks sufficiently (prior consultation)?